Logo

 Octave Chanute designed many other bridges during his railroad career, including the Illinois River rail bridge at Chillicothe, Illinois, the Genesee River Gorge rail bridge near Portageville, New York, the Sibley Railroad Bridge across the Missouri River at Sibley, Missouri, the Fort Madison Toll Bridge at Fort Madison, Iowa, and the Kinzua Bridge in Pennsylvania.

-Octave Chanute established a procedure for pressure-treating wooden railroad ties with an antiseptic that increased the wood's lifespan in the tracks.
+Octave Chanute established a procedure for pressure-treating wooden railroad ties with an antiseptic that increased the wood's lifespan.

 Octave Chanute retired from the Erie Railway in 1883 to become an independent engineering consultant.